 - Accommodation costs to be covered by HEE South West will be limited to the duration of the event plus one night, either before or after the event dates.

-- Overnight costs will be reimbursed up to a maximum limit of £55.00 per night (bed and breakfast).
+- Overnight costs will be reimbursed up to a maximum limit of £120 per night outside of London and £150 inside London (bed and breakfast).